guscastilloa/guscastilloa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Eternal student, or *philomath*.
-I studied economics and political science (awaiting graduation).
+Undegraduate economist and political science student.
 I'm interested in econometrics, behavioral science, epistemology, complexity and open science.
 Oftentimes I work on junior research [projects](/projects/) by myself and also with my peers and whoever wants to collaborate.
 You can check my [CV here](assets/pdf/cv_gustavo_castillo-1.pdf).
+I still pity not learning bayesian statistics in uni.